Immune Checkpoint Inhibitor Toxicity Risk Prediction in Solid Tumors

 * Note: Prior to registration, participants must decide on their method (paper or electronic) of completing their follow-up questionnaires.
 Participants who elect electronic (ePRO) completion must have an iPhone, Android phone, or tablet with cellular or WiFi connectivity in order to download the Patient Cloud mobile applications onto the device (personal device or a site provisioned device for multi-users)

-- Participants must be offered the opportunity to participate in the optional specimen banking
+- Participants registered by sites located in the United States must be offered the opportunity to participate in the optional specimen banking

-- Note: As a part of the OPEN registration process the treating institution's identity is provided in order to ensure that the current (within 365 days) date of institutional review board approval for this study has been entered in the system.
+- Note: As a part of the Oncology Patient Enrollment Network (OPEN) registration process the treating institution's identity is provided in order to ensure that the current (within 365 days) date of institutional review board approval for this study has been entered in the system.

 * Participants must be informed of the investigational nature of this study and must sign and give informed consent in accordance with institutional and federal guidelines